The Ultimate 5 Day Maine Road Trip Itinerary (Acadia, Lighthouses & Scenic Stops)

 In between our visits to Acadia National Park, we would head into downtown Bar Harbor which is a storybook coastal Maine town.
 While there are several paid parking lots, we drove around forever searching for one so I highly recommend taking the free shuttle - it’s called the Island Explorer.
 Here is the link to view the routes and timetables.
 Make sure you spend some time walking around Bar Harbor.
 There are so many cute shops and restaurants and it sits on the waterfront with gorgeous beach views.

-Bar Harbor Sand Bar: Did you know that Bar Harbor is named after the large sand bar in town?
-I had no idea!
-During low tide you can walk all the way across the sand bar to Bar Island which is part of Acadia National Park.
 There is no parking lot here so be prepared to drive around and search for a spot on a side street.
 We ended up parking on a side street - just make sure you can legally park there.

 Even during low tide, the sand is very moist so make sure to wear shoes that can get wet.
-If you do plan to walk all the way across to Bar Island, make sure you keep an eye on the Tide schedule, so you don’t get stuck over there.

 If you have more time, consider:

-Day four we headed towards Kennebunkport, Maine with a short stop in Bangor.
+Day four we headed towards Kennebunkport, Maine with a short stop in Bangor, Maine.
 The drive is about 3.5 hours.
 I visited here previously in the Fall months which I highly recommend for stunning fall color.
 We knew we wanted to stop in Bangor, Maine on the way which wasn’t much of a detour at all.

-What to see in Bangor, Maine:
+things to see in bangor, maine

-• Home of Stephen King
+• Home of Stephen King - This was a quick, fun stop

 • Paul Bunyan Statue